cspr-rad/kairos-spec/src/spec.typ

 = Product Overview<overview>

-To have a common denominator on the scope of Kairos V0.1, this section describes the product application and high-level features it has to provide.
+To have a common denominator on the scope of Kairos V0.1, this section describes the high-level features it has to support.

 == Product Application